-Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on September 8.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on November 25.

 Brazil has been one of the hardest hit countries by the pandemic.
 The country holds the second highest Covid-19 death toll in the world, second only to the United States.

 At the height of the pandemic, the Brazilian government did little to limit the spread nationally.
 Brazilian president Jair Bolsonaro criticized the use of masks and lambasted governors who adopted regional lockdown measures.